 Kind of heavy to lift by yourself

-When shopping for a kayak, it’s essential to consider how you will transport and store the kayak.
+When shopping for a kayak, you must consider how you will transport and store it.
 Unfortunately, these things are often overlooked.

 The Tarpon 120 is 12’3″ long and weighs 63 pounds, so hoisting it onto a roof rack can be difficult depending on how much you can lift and how high your roof rack is.